Anastasia H. Dalziell

 PEER-REVIEWED PUBLICATIONS

-• BACKHOUSE, F., WELBERGEN, J. A, MAGRATH, R. D., & DALZIELL, A. H. (In press).
+• BACKHOUSE, F., WELBERGEN, J. A, MAGRATH, R. D., & DALZIELL, A. H. (2023).
 Depleted cultural richness of an avian vocal mimic in fragmented habitat.
-Diversity and Distributions.
-DOI: 10.1111/ddi.13646
+Diversity and Distributions, 29, pp. 109–122, DOI: 10.1111/ddi.13646

-• *CRISOLOGO, T., L., *DZIELSKI, S. A., PURCELL, J. R., WEBSTER, M. S., WELBERGEN, J. A. & DALZIELL, A. H. (2022).
+• *CRISOLOGO, T., L., *DZIELSKI, S. A., PURCELL, J. R., WEBSTER, M. S., WELBERGEN, J. A. & DALZIELL, A. H. (2023).
 Selective alarm call mimicry in the sexual display of the male superb lyrebird (Menura novaehollandiae).
-Evolutionary Ecology.
-DOI:10.1007/s10682-022-10200-w [*These authors contributed equally]
+Evolutionary Ecology, 37, pp. 245–266, DOI:10.1007/s10682-022-10200-w [*These authors contributed equally]

 • HANRAHAN, N., DALZIELL, A. H., TURBILL, C, ARMSTRONG, K. N. & WELBERGEN, J. A. (2022).
 Ethogram of ghost bat (Macroderma gigas) behaviours and associated social vocalisations.
 Acta Chiropterologica, 24(1), pp.195–208, DOI: 10.3161/15081109ACC2022.24.1.016

 • DALZIELL, A. H. & WELBERGEN, J. A. (2022).
 Male Superb Lyrebirds (Menura novaehollandiae) perform an ornate multimodal display immediately following copulation.
-Ibis, 164(3), 809-815.
-DOI: 10.1111/ibi.13052.
+Ibis, 164(3), 809–815.
+DOI: 10.1111/ibi.13052

 • BACKHOUSE, F., DALZIELL, A. H., MAGRATH, R. D., & WELBERGEN, J. A. (2022).
 Sequences of vocal mimicry performed by male Albert’s lyrebirds are socially transmitted and enhance acoustic contrast.
-Proceedings of the Royal Society B: Biological Sciences, DOI: 10.1098/rspb.2021.2498.
+Proceedings of the Royal Society B: Biological Sciences, 289(20212498).
+DOI: 10.1098/rspb.2021.2498.

 • DALZIELL, A. H., WELBERGEN, J. A. & MAGRATH, R. D. (2022).
 Male superb lyrebirds mimic functionally distinct heterospecific vocalisations during different modes of sexual display.
 Animal Behaviour.
 188, 181–196.
 DOI: 10.1016/j.anbehav.2022.04.002

 • DALZIELL, A. H., MAISEY, A. C., MAGRATH, R. D.,* & WELBERGEN, J. A.* (2021).
 Male lyrebirds create a complex acoustic illusion of a mobbing flock during courtship and copulation.
-Current Biology, 31(9), pp. 1970-1976.
-[Feature article] *These authors contributed equally
+Current Biology, 31(9), pp. 1970–1976.
+[Feature article] [*These authors contributed equally]

 • AUSTIN, V. I., DALZIELL, A. H., LANGMORE, N. E., & WELBERGEN, J. A. (2021).
 Avian vocalisations: the female perspective.
 Biological Reviews, 96, pp. 1484–1503.